 All schools have provided their pupils with work to do, either by email or on their website.

-If you need specific help with home learning you should contact your child's school directly.
+If you need specific help and support with home learning you should contact your child's school directly.

-The Outreach Inclusion Service can also offer support to children who are more vulnerable (e.g. those with challenging behaviour and/or a poor attendance record), but who do not have a social worker or an education, health and care plan.
+The Outreach Inclusion Service offers support to children who are more vulnerable (e.g. those with challenging behaviour and/or a poor attendance record), but who do not have a social worker or an education, health and care plan.
 Find out more about our Outreach Inclusion Service.

 This service has counsellors and therapists who can offer sessions with children or parents and carers to help them cope better while at home.